 - Take a breath.

-We know that it can be hard to think clearly when you’re angry, so we would first like to encourage you try to take a second to collect your thoughts before engaging in a dialogue with your partner.
-Big emotions like anger or hurt can make it hard to think clearly, and if you’re not careful you could potentially say something that might damage your relationship It’s okay to feel those emotions, but you want to make sure they don’t take over the conversation.
+We know that it can be hard to think clearly when you’re angry, so taking a breath can be incredibly helpful.
+It allows you (and your partner) a second to collect your thoughts before engaging in a dialogue with your partner.
+Big emotions like anger or hurt can make it hard to think clearly, and if you’re not careful, you could potentially say something that might damage your relationship It’s okay to feel those emotions, but you want to make sure they don’t take over the conversation.

 - Use “I feel” language.

 When arguing with your partner, be sure to choose your words carefully.
 When expressing yourself, make sure that you don’t attack your partner.
-Avoid saying “You do X, Y, Z.” They say there are three sides to every argument — yours, theirs and the truth.
-You’ll have a more productive argument if you focus less on the actions of your partner, and describe how the action makes you feel.
+Avoid saying, “You do X, Y, Z.” They say there are three sides to every argument — yours, theirs and the truth.
+You’ll have a more productive argument if you focus less on the actions of your partner and more on how the action makes you feel.
 For example, instead of saying “You always decide the movie,” say, “I feel like I don’t get the opportunity to pick the movie.
 And that makes me sad (or other emotion).”
 This helps your partner understand how their actions impact you and why you want things to change.

 - Take the situation as it is.

 Even though you’re angry and it can be hard to be objective, try to see the situation for what it is.
 Do not escalate the argument just because your partner does.
-Ask yourself— is this situation this worth arguing about?
-Try to understand the purpose behind an action — if something happened accidentally you should not treat it as if it was done intentionally.
+Ask yourself— is this situation worth arguing about?
+Try to understand the purpose behind an action — if something happened accidentally, you should not treat it as if it was done intentionally.
 It also helps to focus on the specific issue that caused the argument — there’s no need to bring up something that’s unrelated.

 - Avoid making excuses.

-If you have done something wrong, the best possible option is for you to admit it.
+If you have done something wrong, the best possible option is for you to admit it and take responsibility.
 Denying something only makes it more hurtful and often your partner will be able to forgive you much more quickly if you are honest and forthcoming.
 Part of being in a healthy relationship is being able to reflect on your actions and behaviors in order to learn from them.